© Pixabay

 The impact of food systems can be felt in our daily lives.
 They are an essential pillar of our societies and economies, but they are also massively contributing to biodiversity loss, the depletion of natural resources and climate change.
 European agricultural production alone makes up an estimated 11% of the total greenhouse emissions in the EU.

 Moreover, the way we produce and consume food is detrimental to our own health.
 With prices going through the roof and public subsidies prioritising factory farming and intensive agriculture, families are increasingly struggling to access healthy and sustainable food.
-Currently, poor diets lead to the deaths of 1 in 5 Europeans.

-"The way we produce and consume food is harming our health and degrading our environment to a level that we cannot afford.
-The upcoming framework law could improve the lives of millions of citizens."
+The way we produce and consume food is harming our health and degrading our environment to a level that we cannot afford.
+We have a chance to improve the lives of millions of citizens if we rethink and strengthen the green architecture of EU farming, including the Common Agriculture Policy.”

 Giulia Riedo